 Theatre Educator Pro Resources

-"Stage the Change" - Social Justice Through a Playwriting Based CurriculumContains 2 Component(s), Includes Certificate Includes a Live Web Event on 12/08/2020 at 7:30 PM (EST)
+"Stage the Change" - Social Justice Through a Playwriting Based CurriculumContains 2 Component(s), Includes Certificate Recorded On: 12/08/2020

 Ruthie Pincus, Executive Director of Stage the Change, will provide a collection of strategies to lead your students to identify their passions and use their arts voices to create work that makes a difference in their community.
 This work engages students in a personal way and helps to develop them as empathetic engaged global citizens and artists, eventually becoming artists who understand the power of their young "arts voices."